Zone 2 Cardio Explained: How to Train by Heart Rate for Better Endurance

 When stroke volume is higher, the heart can pump more blood—and thus oxygen—to the muscles with every heartbeat.
 This can effectively reduce heart rate because the heart becomes more efficient.

-• Additionally, there is an increase in capillary density, allowing for better delivery of oxygen and nutrients to working muscles, and an increase in mitochondrial density in skeletal muscles.
+• Additionally, there is an increase in capillary density, allowing better delivery of oxygen and nutrients to working muscles, and in mitochondrial density in skeletal muscles.

-Mitochondria are specialized organelles, called the powerhouse of the cell, that produce ATP (energy) using aerobic metabolic pathways (in the presence of oxygen).
+Mitochondria are specialized organelles called the powerhouse of the cell that produce ATP (energy) through aerobic metabolic pathways (in the presence of oxygen).

-• Zone 2 running workouts help polarize your training, which can reduce the risk of injury from overuse that happens when you always run at the same moderate intensity pace.
+• Zone 2 running workouts help polarize your training, which can reduce the risk of overuse injury that comes from always running at the same moderate-intensity pace.

-So, Zone 2 cardio workouts can help the body become more efficient at burning fat as an energy source rather than glucose (carbohydrates) as the only fuel source.
+So, zone 2 work can help the body become more efficient at burning fat as an energy source rather than relying on glucose (carbohydrates) as the only fuel.
 This can be beneficial for preventing glycogen depletion for endurance athletes during long workouts and races.

 A swimmer looking at their watch.

-How Much Should You Run In Zone 2?
+How Much Of Your Training Should Be In Zone 2?

 Many endurance athletes, such as distance runners and cyclists, end up doing a lot of zone 3 running workouts, incorrectly thinking that this is still a good aerobic workout zone and that by pushing a little bit harder, they will experience cardiovascular and metabolic adaptations to training even faster.